Mithers/Data_Science_Portfolio/Project Miles Ahead/README.md

 ###For a high level overview of the project take a look at the "Miles Ahead Presentaion" pdf file.
 For a deeper dive, head over to the Exploratory Data Analysis section.

 #Take a listen
+generated using the modified TensforFlow magenta model using 13,500 steps/epochs.

 [![SoundCloud](https://github.com/Mithers/Portfolio/blob/master/Project%20Miles%20Ahead/Assets/button_soundcloud.png)](https://soundcloud.com/chris-shoe-523970434/project_miles_solo)

 ###Dependencies